Articles must be submitted through the Online Submissions and Peer-Review System (http://mpmpjournal.iaun.ac.ir/contacts?_action=profile).

 - The bottom margin shall be 25 mm.

-3- The corresponding author has to complete the Conflicts of Interest Form (فرم تعارض منافع) and submit it to the Journal as an attachment simultaneously with the submission of the paper
+3- The corresponding author has to complete the Conflicts of Interest Form (فرم تعارض منافع) and send via email simultaneously with the submission of the paper

-4. The corresponding author has to complete Copyright form and submit it to the Journal as an attachment simultaneously with the submission of the paper
+4. The corresponding author has to complete Copyright form and send via email simultaneously with the submission of the paper

 A) Subdivision - numbered sections